ShahadAlshahrani/electrical-engineering-task-1-/README.md

 # electrical-engineering-task-1-
-#Iworked on the Tinkercad program for the first time and learned how to connected electronic circuits by adding Pushbutton and Leds
+I worked on the Tinkercad program for the first time and learned how to connected electronic circuits by adding Pushbutton and Leds
 # COMPONENT
 Arduino Uno R3  quantity(1)
 pushbutton      quantity(1)